csshark/FormPoison/PoC.md

 ## Example 1: PortSwigger CSP bypass XSS lab

 From the lab description we know we need to bypass CSP somehow.
-There is one way to do this in FormPoison.
+There is one way to do this with FormPoison.

 CSP-Bypass is usually possible via URL param.
 So we need to provide such flags:
 <li><code>--csp-bypass</code> - FormPoison will generate CSP-Bypass payloads.</li>